owlbarn/owlbarn.github.io/_sources/chapter/intro.rst.txt

 Even though OCaml is a very well-designed language, the libraries for numerical computing in OCaml were very limited and its tooling was fragmented at that time.
 In order to test various analytical applications, I had to write many numerical functions myself, from very low level algebra and random number generators to high level stuff like algorithmic differentiation and deep neural networks.
 These analytical functions started accumulating and eventually grew much bigger than the distributed engine itself.
 So I took these functions out and wrapped them up as a standalone library -- Owl.

-After over one-year intensive development, Owl is already capable of doing many complicated numerical tasks, e.g. see our `[Google Inception V3 demo] <http://138.68.155.178/>`_ for image classification.
+After over one-year intensive development, Owl is already capable of doing many complicated numerical tasks, e.g. see our `{Google Inception V3 demo} <http://138.68.155.178/>`_ for image classification.
 I will keep improving Owl and I hope it helps you in solving real-world problems.